cdklabs/cdk-cicd-wrapper/docs/content/getting_started/projen.md

    This command will prompt you to confirm the deployment and then create the necessary resources for your pipeline in AWS.

-## Step 6: Push Your Changes to the Git Repository
+## Step 6: Push your changes to the git repository

 After the deployment is complete, Projen will automatically trigger the pipeline and begin the process of building, testing, and deploying your application infrastructure based on the defined stages.
 Push your changes to the Git repository to start the pipeline process.